pkipsy/news-lens/News-Scraping/README.md

 ### Webhose.io Crawl
 A series of crawls configured to extract English language texts published in the US over the last thirty days from select media organizations.
+The initial run pulled north of 30,000 news articles.